Postgraduate Diploma in Furniture Design for Communities, Contract and Urban, degree awarded by Pompeu Fabra University (UPF) and Elisava.

 Postgraduate in Furniture Design for Communities, Contract and Urban

-• University degree or university graduate degree in Architecture, product engineering, product or interior design.
+- University degree or college degree in Architecture, product engineering, product or interior design.

-How can we create furniture capable of meeting the domestic or work environment needs?
-What is the language and the basic references to innovate?
+How can we create furniture able to solve the needs of the home or work environment?
+In the Postgraduate Degree in Furniture Design for Communities, Contract and Urban you will learn the language and the basic references to innovate.

 The Master in Furniture Design develops, specifically, professional practices that configure the profession of "furniture maker" or furniture designer.
 This discipline has some peculiarities that differentiate it from other design specialties.
 It requires knowledge of a language and its own references, which are present in each piece of furniture, a code refined over time.
 This allows us to communicate uses and attitudes, while effectively offering solutions for those objects that shape the relationships in our domestic or work environment.